All Miro users within your verified corporate domains are considered as Managed users.

 - License management

-- Define whether a user should have full or restricted access to the account and change licenses of managed users
+- Define whether a user should have full or restricted access to the plan and change licenses of managed users

 - User access

-- Filter Managed users who are part of your Enterprise account in Admin settings and download the list of users as a CSV file
+- Filter Managed users who are part of your Enterprise plan in Admin settings and download the list of users as a CSV file